Apollo 13: Return to Earth

 The CSM's electricity came from fuel cells that produced water as a byproduct, but the LM was powered by silver-zinc batteries which did not, so both electrical power and water (needed for equipment cooling as well as drinking) would be critical.
 LM power consumption was reduced to the lowest level possible; Swigert was able to fill some drinking bags with water from the CM's water tap, but even assuming rationing of personal consumption, Haise initially calculated they would run out of water for cooling about five hours before reentry.
 This seemed acceptable because the systems of Apollo 11's LM, once jettisoned in lunar orbit, had continued to operate for seven to eight hours even with the water cut off.
 In the end, Apollo 13 returned to Earth with 28.2 lb of water remaining.
-The crew's ration was 0.2 liters (6.8 fl oz) of water per person per day; the three astronauts lost a total of 31 lb among them, and Haise developed a urinary tract infection.
+The crew's ration was 200 milliliters (6.8 fl oz) of water per person per day; the three astronauts lost a total of 31 lb among them, and Haise developed a urinary tract infection.
 This infection was probably caused by the reduced water intake, but microgravity and effects of cosmic radiation might have impaired his immune system's reaction to the pathogen.